My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 2.)
 Via Registry Editor

 Changes can be made to your registry and can be modified as well through third-party software.
-You can fix this problem by changing the altered value back to the default one in your registry through a five-step process.
+You can fix this problem by changing the altered value to the default one in your registry through a five-step process.

 3.)
 Check Your Keyboard Language